MatteoGioia/neuron/zettelkasten/University/Economics of Tech and Mgmt/ETM III - Cost Volume Profit Analysis.md

 12. <details markdown=1><summary markdown="span"> What is the most effective way to structure commissions? </summary>

     \
-    Instead of calculating the commissions on the sales price, it is a good idea to compute it w.r.t. to the contribution margin. \
+    Instead of calculating the commissions on the sales price, it is a good idea to ==compute it w.r.t. to the contribution margin==. \
     E.g. one item might have a higher price but a lower CM than another product, but the seller would focus on the first as a way to maximise his salary.

 </details>